 - Hormone-free milk

-- Locally grown food (including produce from the College's garden project)
+- Locally grown food (including produce from the College's campus community garden)

 - Fair-trade coffee and tea